 - Some claim that life itself prevents abiogenesis by ingesting all intermediate molecules spontaneously formed, but this can be easily prevented in sterile labs.
-In addition, all intermediate molecules observed outside of cells are due to decomposition, not abiogenesis.
+In addition, all complex intermediate molecules observed outside of cells are due to decomposition, not abiogenesis.

 - “Evolution” corollary number 1.
 If abiogenesis is impossible as an undirected, natural process, then whoever is responsible for abiogenesis is also responsible for the biologic landscape past and present, therefore “evolution” is also impossible as an undirected, natural process.

 - “Evolution” corollary number 3.
 Presumably, “evolution” has not ended.
-And if ongoing, then one must see the normal distribution of the different transitioning organisms, just as we would see if abiogenesis were true.
+And if ongoing, then one must see the normal distribution of the different transitioning organisms (the intermediary), just as we would see if abiogenesis were true.
 If humans evolved from monkeys and “evolution” is ongoing, then humans must still be in transition especially since the human population is one of the largest of all mammals and, the more individuals, the more “evolving” opportunities.
 The older Darwinists replied with a hierarchy of races.
 But that reply is not only fashionably repugnant, but also false and, amazingly, contrary to [at least] the Abrahamic religions that have always known better.

 - A spontaneous process cannot revert spontaneously.